rsksmart/pmt-builder/README.md

 This is how to use it:

-> node getInformationReadyForRegisterCoinbaseTransaction.js <network> <btcTransactionHash>
+> node tool/getInformationReadyForRegisterCoinbaseBtcTransaction.js<network> <btcCoinbaseTransactionHash>

 For example:

-> node tool/getInformationReadyForRegisterCoinbaseTransaction.js mainnet a3e666b1c03153d6eb857f3bca256a9c4515650b2d364507c5c422b56e01da1e
+> node tool/getInformationReadyForRegisterCoinbaseBtcTransaction.js mainnet a3e666b1c03153d6eb857f3bca256a9c4515650b2d364507c5c422b56e01da1e

 It will return the following: